About

 American English.
 I am a native speaker & writer.

-Non-Fiction: Biographies, Autobiographies, Self-Help, Psychology research, and Table-Top Role Playing Games
+Non-Fiction: Biographies, Autobiographies, Self-Help, Psychology, and Tabletop Role Playing Games

 Fiction: Fantasy, Crime Noir, and Comedy